 Steven Hadley is an academic, consultant and researcher working internationally in arts management, cultural policy and audience engagement, currently a Research Fellow at NUI Galway, Ireland, and Visiting Lecturer at Leuphana University of Lüneburg, Germany.
 On 29 January 2021, he will be speaking about ‘Audience Development, Culture-as-Vocation and Democratic Cultural Policy’ in relation to the REinterpret theme.

 Amy Whitaker is Assistant Professor of Visual Arts Administration at New York University.
 On 30 January 2021, she will talk about ‘Inventing Point B: Reimagining Collaboration and Restitution Using Blockchain Technologies’ in relation to the REimagine theme.

 ACMC 2021 LOCALIZED HUBS

 Following the previous editions of this conference in Hamburg, Vienna, and Groningen, we are focusing on international cooperation now more than ever via Localized Hubs.
 This year we invite country-based groups of students and emerging professionals to create and curate their own agenda as part of this three-day virtual event.

-- gain visibility and feedback on research and other projects;
+- to gain visibility and feedback on research and other projects;

-- learn from high-profile professionals and academics in the industry;
+- to learn from high-profile professionals and academics in the industry;

-- collaborate and get involved in interactive sessions;
+- to collaborate and get involved in interactive sessions;

 Stay updated!
 Sign up for our newsletter, follow us on Slack @ACMCnetwork and other social media channels!